Everyone can make gifts of up to £3,000 per (tax) year, and not have the gift added to your estate valuation for IHT purposes when you die.

-Gifts in consideration of any one marriage or civil partnership by any one transferor, are exempt from the IHT.
-In this instance, a husband and wife are treated separately.
-The amounts that can be gifted free of IHT are as follows:
+Gifts in consideration of any one marriage or civil partnership by any one transferor are exempt from the IHT.

-Any excess over and above the amounts listed here may be liable to IHT in the valuation of your Estate, should you die within 7 years of the date of gift.
-This will depend on your personal circumstances at the date of death.
+Any excess over and above the amounts listed here may be liable to IHT in the valuation of your estate, should you die within seven years of the date of gift.

 Normal expenditure out of income